101 Horton Social Science Center

 II.
 500-level communication analysis courses (3 courses)

 - At least two of the 500-level courses must have different 400-level prerequisites.

-- Majors must earn a grade of C- or better in all three analysis courses before taking 600-level courses.
+- Majors must earn a grade of C- or better in all three analysis courses.

 - CMN 599 (Internship), CMN 500 (Public Speaking), and CMN 575 (Research Practicum) cannot be used to fulfill an analysis course requirement.

 III.
 Upper-division courses (4 courses)

 - Students are encouraged to focus at least three of their upper-division courses on one of six thematic concentrations below.

 - At least one of the student’s four upper-division courses must be at the 700-level.

-- Majors must earn a grade of C- or better in all upper-division courses.
+- Majors must earn a grade of C- or better in all four upper-division courses.

 1. Histories and Traditions in Communication